MatGarreau/GoApiRestBasicAuth/README.md

 # GoApiRestBasicAuth
 API REST for Raspberry Pi using Basic Authent written with Golang.

 This project uses gin-gonic (https://github.com/gin-gonic/gin) and Dave Cheney GPIO library (https://github.com/davecheney/gpio)

+It demonstrate:
+ * how to create a very simple api REST
+ * how to authenticate a user with Basic Auth

 # PreRequisite :
 * installation of Go